 Following his dismissal for not obeying management instructions, he went to an employment tribunal with the matter and was awarded £22k.
 The judge found that he had lost his job due to indirect discrimination.

 This case shows severe financial and reputational consequences for employers who fall on the wrong side of the law.
-Employers need to be aware of how they handle issues related to protected characteristics as it can become discriminatory if handled insensitively.
+Employers need to be aware of how they handle issues related to protected characteristics, as it can become discriminatory if handled insensitively.

-How to promote diversity in the workplace
+How can you promote diversity in the workplace?

 There are several ways to encourage and promote inclusion and diversity in the workplace, especially with more employees returning to the office.